-Total net fair value changes in derivatives was a net loss of \$135,659 for the three months ended December 31, 2020, as compared to \$nil for the three months ended December 31, 2019.
-Fair value changes in derivatives includes: (i) the fair value gains or losses relating to the derivative warrants liability; and (ii) fair value gains or losses relating to a mandatory prepayment option on the 10% senior notes ("Prepayment Option"), which is also classified as a derivative.
-The total net fair value losses on derivatives for the three months ended December 31, 2020 were comprised of: (i) fair value losses relating to the derivative warrants of \$135,348 and (ii) fair value losses relating to a prepayment option on the senior notes of \$750; partially offset by a gain on the PADS purchase option of \$440.
+For the three months ended March 31, 2021, the Company incurred a loss of \$9,358 related to fair value changes in derivatives, compared to a gain of \$2,587 for the three months ended March 31, 2020.
+Fair value changes in derivatives include: (i) the fair value gains or losses relating to the derivative warrants liability; and (ii) fair value gains or losses relating to a mandatory prepayment option on the 10% senior notes ("Prepayment Option"), which is also classified as a derivative.
+The total net fair value losses on derivatives for the three months ended March 31, 2021 were comprised of: (i) fair value losses relating to the derivative warrants liability of \$9,957 and (ii) fair value gains relating to the Prepayment Option of \$599.

-The derivative warrants were issued in connection with the debt offerings announced in December 2019 and June 2020 and are required to be remeasured at fair value at each reporting period.
-The losses on derivative warrants for the three months ended December 31, 2020 were due to the increase in the fair value of the derivative warrants liability as a result of an increase in the Company's stock price, and the increase in the number of derivative warrants from the issuance of warrants during the third quarter of 2020 in connection with the closing and upsizing of the debt offering announced in June 2020.
+The derivative warrants were issued in connection with the debt offerings announced in December 2019 and June 2020 (the "Debt Offerings") and are required to be remeasured at fair value at each reporting period.
+The loss on derivative warrants for the three months ended March 31, 2021 was due to the increase in the fair value of the derivative warrants liability as a result of an increase in the Company's stock price during the period, whereas the gain for the three months ended March 31, 2020 was due to the decrease in the fair value of the derivative warrants as a result of a decrease in the Company's stock price during the period.